 There’s no question that the Windy City is one of the most popular cities in the USA, and it’s not just because of the deep-dish pizza and Chicago-style hot dogs.
-Here are 15 fun things to do in Chicago with kids, including fantastic parks, zoos, and museums.
+Here are 17 fun things to do in Chicago with kids, including fantastic parks, zoos, and museums.

 Cloud Gate is the three-story, 110 ton elliptical steel sculpture by British artist Anish Kapoor aka “The Bean”.
 It is probably the most instagrammed spot in Chicago, especially because it reflects the Chicago skyline.
 Crown Fountain designed by Spanish artist Jaume Plensa is a favorite spot for kids.

 This 20 acre public park is in the Loop community area of Chicago near the Lake Michigan shoreline.
 Take a lap around the winding skating ribbon, ascend the 40-foot climbing wall or run around the city’s most whimsical playgrounds.

 A 2.7-mile elevated path that runs through Logan Square, Wicker Park and Humboldt Park.
 Once an abandoned rail line, now turned public park.
 A Resident Astronomer for the 606 Trail sets up public observation sessions on the 2nd Friday of each month.